BruceEckel/FlixTutorial/Handlers.md

-# Flix Effect Handlers: A Comprehensive Guide
+# Flix Effect Handlers

-## Introduction: The Problem with Side Effects

 Every useful program interacts with the world: reading files, printing output, generating random numbers, making network requests.
 These interactions are called *side effects*, and they create several problems:

 1. **Hidden dependencies**: A function that reads a config file has an implicit dependency on the file system, but its signature doesn't reveal this.